-(USD millions) 2020 2019
+(USD millions) 2021 2020

-Not overdue 7 714 7 763
+Not overdue 7 639 7 714

-Past due for not more than one month 150 161
+Past due for not more than one month 162 150

-Past due for more than one month but less than three months 118 123
+Past due for more than one month but less than three months 99 118

-Past due for more than three months but less than six months 102 103
+Past due for more than three months but less than six months 63 102

-Past due for more than six months but less than one year 77 96
+Past due for more than six months but less than one year 28 77

-Past due for more than one year 149 150
+Past due for more than one year 97 149

-Provisions for doubtful trade receivables - 93 - 95
+Provisions for doubtful trade receivables - 83 - 93

-Total trade receivables, net 8 217 8 301
+Total trade receivables, net 8 005 8 217

 Trade receivable balances represent amounts due from our customers, which are mainly drug wholesalers, retailers, private health systems, government agencies, managed care providers, pharmacy benefit managers and government-supported healthcare systems.
-Novartis continues to monitor sovereign debt issues and economic conditions in the countries in which it operates, particularly in Argentina, Brazil, Greece, Italy, Portugal, Russia, Saudi Arabia, Spain and Turkey, and evaluates trade receivables in these countries for potential collection risks.
-The majority of the outstanding trade receivables from Portugal, Saudi Arabia, Spain and Greece are due directly from local governments or from government-funded entities.
+Novartis continues to monitor sovereign debt issues and economic conditions in the countries in which it operates, particularly in Argentina, Brazil, Greece, Italy, Portugal, Russia, Spain and Turkey, and evaluates trade receivables in these countries for potential collection risks.
+The majority of the outstanding trade receivables from Portugal, Spain and Greece are due directly from local governments or from government-funded entities.
 Deteriorating credit and economic conditions as well as other factors in these closely monitored countries have resulted in, and may continue to result in, an increase in the average length of time that it takes to collect these trade receivables, and may require the Group to re-evaluate the expected credit loss amount of these trade receivables in future periods.

-The following table shows the gross trade receivables balance from these closely monitored countries at December 31, 2020 and 2019; the amounts that are past due for more than one year; and the related provisions that have been recorded:
+The following table shows the gross trade receivables balance from these closely monitored countries at December 31, 2021 and 2020; the amounts that are past due for more than one year; and the related provisions for doubtful trade receivables that have been recorded:

-(USD millions) 2020 2019
+(USD millions) 2021 2020

-Total balance of gross trade receivables from closely monitored countries 1 505 1 588
+Total balance of gross trade receivables from closely

+monitored countries 1 336 1 505

-Past due for more than one year 55 61
+Past due for more than one year 27 55

-Provisions 27 24
+Provisions for doubtful

+trade receivables 24 27

-At December 31, 2020, amounts past due for more than one year are not significant in any of these countries on a standalone basis.
+At December 31, 2021, amounts past due for more than one year are not significant in any of these countries on a standalone basis.